Amanda Lear: 1965–1974: Modelling and the Swinging London period

 Salvador Dalí had a profound impact on Lear's painting career as well as her personal life.

 Amanda Lear was introduced to the eccentric Spanish surrealist painter Salvador Dalí in Paris.
-The self-proclaimed enfant terrible in the world of art, 35 years her senior, was struck by her looks and found a soul mate in her.
 She has since described their close and unconventional relationship as a "spiritual marriage" and remained Dalí's confidante, protégée and closest friend through the next 16 years.
 She spent every summer with Dalí at his home at Port Lligat in Catalonia, Spain, and accompanied him and his wife on trips to Barcelona, Madrid, Paris and New York.
 She also took part in his art projects, posing for a number of Dalí's drawings and paintings, including Angélus de Millet - Amanda (1968), Roger Freeing Angelica (St. George and the Damsel) (1970), Bateau Anthotropic (1971), and Exploding Head (1982).
 Dalí and Lear would later collaborate on a giant seven-foot-wide by four-foot-high collage fan.
 Lear can be found as Temperance in Salvador Dali's Tarot, in which she claimed to have assisted Dalí in the completion of the collages.

 In 1965, Lear moved to London and began working as a cabaret artist.
 A July 1965 newspaper report about a robbery at her home described her as the strip-tease artist "Amanda Tapp, professionally known as Peki d'Oslo".
 An American newspaper described her in October 1965 as "one of the leading stripping stars on the European cabaret circuit".